samid737/scrambledev/_posts/2017-01-16-aircraft-design part 1.md

 ![Desert]({{ site.url }}/scrambledev/assets/images/PlayerDesert.png)

-You can notice the gaps near the belly, which is where the airbrakes are positioned once the spritesheet is ready.
+You can notice the gaps near the belly, which is where the airbrakes are positioned once the spritesheet complete and ready for use within Phaser.